Sam and Daniel | Whiteville, NC Wedding Photographer

 More from Sam and Daniel: a Real Couple with a Tight Budget

-Sam and Daniel had booked us for their 2021 wedding that was supposed to take place in June, but due to some unforeseen circumstances, needed to move their wedding up to January.
+Sam and Daniel had booked us for their 2021 wedding that was supposed to take place in June.
+Due to some unforeseen circumstances, needed to move their wedding up to January.
 We were able to reschedule, but it left Sam and Daniel scrambling to put together all of the elements for their wedding in a much shorter amount of time and some big changes to their budget.

 After scaling their guest list down, they found a new venue with an opening for their new date.
 Sam said they chose The Spillway because “it is the perfect size for our smaller wedding.”
 It was a cozy venue with the most amazing view of the water and golden winter sunset.